You might have noticed by now how I'm a big fan of using network cables -- as opposed to Wi-Fi -- as a way to extend a home network.

-Running cables sure is a pain, and, sometimes, can be so for a rather unusual reason.
-A reader, named Martin, wrote to me just the other day, saying in part:
+Running cables can be such pain and, sometimes, is so for a rather unusual reason.
+A reader named Martin wrote to me a while back, saying in part:

 [...]
 I had to drill a bunch of little holes to push the wire through.
 Not a huge deal.
 The thing is, by the time I got it to where I wanted, the connector's head was damaged.
 Now I have a non-working cable. [...]

 Well, Martin, I feel you.
-But using ready-made network cables is not the best way for this.
-And that cable still works fine.
-Most importantly, you’re very close.
+But using ready-made network cables is not ideal in your case.
+Most importantly, that cable still works fine, and you're very close.

 Getting your home wired: What you need

-First and foremost, you need to figure out the places you need to run the cables to and from.
+First and foremost, you need to figure out the places to run the cables to and from.
 A network cable has two ends.
 Generally, they are both the same.
-But for the sake of this post, let call them A and B.
+But for the sake of this post, let's call them A and B.

 A is where the cable starts, and B is where it ends.
-More specifically, the A end goes into a switch (or router), and the B end goes into a wired device (like a computer, or a Wi-Fi broadcaster, or another switch).
+More specifically, the A end goes into a switch (or router), and the B end goes into a wired device -- a computer, a Wi-Fi access point, or another switch.

 Figuring out the locations